Do Rising Mortgage Rates Affect Buying Power?

 Price's predictions about changes in the home market may not be totally off-base.
 The political climate, including a changing of the guard in the White House, often influences the economy's direction, along with a long list of other factors.

-The Federal Reserve increased the federal funds rate, which indirectly affects mortgage interest rates, a total of three times in 2017 and is expected to raise the rate three more times in 2018.
-At publication, the average interest rate on a 30-year fixed-rate mortgage was 3.99 percent, according to data from Freddie Mac.
+After slashing rates during the Great Recession, the Federal Reserve increased the federal funds rate, which indirectly affects mortgage interest rates, three times in 2017.
+The Fed changed direction again, cutting rates in 2019.
+As of November 2019, the average interest rate on a 30-year fixed-rate mortgage was 3.69 percent, according to data from Freddie Mac.

 Interest rate increases tend to signal a robust economy, which is usually positive for most people.
 And while those changes do increase home purchase prices, the good news is that many mortgage experts insist those hikes, which generally are a quarter-percent each, usually aren't significant enough to deter the serious buyer from moving forward.